microsoft/vscode-iot-workbench/docs/iot-devkit/devkit_door_monitor.md

 ## Problems and feedback

-If you encounter problems, refer to [FAQs](https://microsoft.github.io/azure-iot-developer-kit/docs/faq/) or connect using the following channels:
+If you encounter problems, you can refer to [FAQs](https://microsoft.github.io/azure-iot-developer-kit/docs/faq/) or connect using the following channels:

 * [Gitter.im](http://gitter.im/Microsoft/azure-iot-developer-kit)
 * [Stackoverflow](https://stackoverflow.com/questions/tagged/iot-devkit)

+## Next Steps

+You have successfully used the MXChip IoT DevKit's magnetic sensor to detect the movement of a nearby magnet and leverage the SendGrid service to send a notification to your email address.
+Check our [Projects Catalog](https://aka.ms/devkit/project-catalog) for more samples you can build with the IoT DevKit and Azure multiple services.